ORC Spring 2019: The Bathroom

 Just so you know what to look forward to, since today is all about planning the next 6 weeks.
 Here is some eye candy from the Reveals of our previous four challenges:

-THE MASTER BATHROOM BEFORE PICTURES:
+THE ON SUITE BATHROOM BEFORE PICTURES:

 For some reason it always seems like we tend to put ourselves last on the list for nice things.
 What I mean by that is, we built our house 3 years ago and while this is a nice bathroom we just never really did much with it other that adding the frames to the mirrors and buying myself a nice seat to apply makeup.
 Which ironically I never use, I always end up standing, lol.
 So, why is it that four One Room Challenges later we are finally deciding to upgrade one of our main living spaces that we use everyday, to give ourselves something nice?
 Well who cares…let’s just do this thing already!